algrith/safari-number-input-paste-event-handler/README.md

 ### Angular

 ```
-import { formatNumberInputValue } from 'safari-number-paste-handler';
+import { formatNumberInputValue } from '@algrith/safari-number-paste-handler';

 onPaste(event: ClipboardEvent) {
   formatNumberInputValue(event, this.onChange.bind(this));